janaelazm/GT2-Game-Engines_2D/README.md

 * Cook on the proper size stove top

-The assets for the minigaames were created by us.
+The assets for the minigames were created by us.

 ### Team
 Jana El Mouaied El Azm, Batul Iraki, Lucas Winter, Billy Julian Lesmana